Techartflowio/com.unity.render-pipelines.universal/Documentation~/lighting/reflection-probes.md

 This page describes URP-specific behavior of reflection probes.

-For general information on reflection probes, see the page [Reflection Probes](https://docs.unity3d.com/Manual/ReflectionProbes.html).
+For general information on reflection probes, refer to the page [Reflection Probes](https://docs.unity3d.com/Manual/ReflectionProbes.html).

-For examples of how to use reflection probes, see the [Lighting samples in URP Package Samples](../package-sample-urp-package-samples.md#lighting).
+For examples of how to use reflection probes, refer to the [Lighting samples in URP Package Samples](../package-sample-urp-package-samples.md#lighting).

 ## Configuring reflection probe settings